zevbaker/Byte-me/For-Loop/Readme.md

 The Sum is : 12345

 27. Write a c program to check whether a given number is a perfect number or not.
-Go to the editor Test Data :
+Test Data :
 Input the number : 56
 Expected Output :